astraly-labs/pragma-sdk/checkpointer/README.md

 ### Usage

-The service is ran through the CLI.
+The service is run through the CLI.

 To specify for which assets you want to set checkpoints, you will need to provide a yaml configuration file formatted as follow: